 - ½ cup condensed milk

-- 8 ounces nata de coco (about 1 cup drained) (optional)
+- 8 ounces nata de coco (about 1 cup drained) optional (see note)

 Instructions

-- Drain the sago and nata de coco, and combine in a large bowl.
+- Drain the sago and nata de coco, and combine them in a large bowl.

 - Dice the "cheeks" of the mangoes and add them in.
 Set the seeds aside.